Affinity (software): Unified release (2025)

 As of version 3, Affinity has switched to a freemium model; it is now available at no charge to users, although access to Canva AI features are locked behind the existing Canva Pro subscription service.
 Serif stated that the perpetually-licensed version 2 will remain available to existing owners, although it will no longer be actively maintained.
 The new version is currently available for macOS and Windows only, with an iPadOS version to be released soon.

 Reception

 The change in business model by Canva in 2025 was met with mixed reception, including concerns about its incorporation of AI features.
 Some users were concerned that their projects would be used for machine learning purposes, or that future versions would suffer from a lack of maintenance or become adware.
-Additionally, some felt it turned Affinity into a fundamentally subscription based software, given the prevalence of these features in professional contexts.
+Additionally, some felt it turned Affinity into fundamentally subscription-based software, given the prevalence of these features in professional contexts.

 Affinity publicly stated on social media that it would remain "free forever", users' projects would not be used to train AI models, and that "Canva has built a sustainable business model that allows this kind of generosity.
 And when more professionals use Affinity, Canva can sell more seats into businesses."